czerwonk/hakanai/SECURITY_REPORT.md

 **Note:** Before adding new security findings, always review the resolved issues document to ensure findings are not re-introduced or duplicated.

-## Version 2.0 Security Improvements
+## Version 2.4 Security Status

-### Token API System Security (NEW)
+### Recent Security Improvements and Validated Implementation
-**Version 2.0** introduces a comprehensive Redis-based token management system with significant security enhancements:
+**Version 2.4.3** demonstrates a mature and battle-tested security implementation with significant refinements since version 2.0:

 **Security Strengths:**
 - **Redis-based Storage**: All tokens stored in Redis with proper TTL management